magkai/CONQUER/README.md

 where ``REFTYPE`` can either be *idealRef* or *noisyRef* to select the ideal/noisy reformulation predictor, ``USERTYPE`` can either be *idealUser* or *noisyUser* to apply the ideal/noisy user model respectively.

+Evaluating CONQUER is fast!
+It requires around 20 mins per model on a Quadro RTX 8000 GPU, slightly longer on CPU.

 The produced output file consists of the following elements:
 ```
-CONV_ID,QUESTION,ANSWER,GOLD_ANSWER,PRECISION@1, HITS@5, MRR
+CONV_ID,QUESTION,ANSWER,GOLD_ANSWER,PRECISION@1, HIT@5, MRR
 ```
-where ``CONV_ID`` is the respective id of the question in the dataset, followed by the user question, the system answer, the gold labeled answers from the dataset (small answer set, typicially one) and the three metrics P@1, Hits@5 and MRR.
+where ``CONV_ID`` is the respective id of the question in the dataset, followed by the user question, the system answer, the gold labeled answers from the dataset (small answer set, typicially one) and the three metrics P@1, Hit@5 and MRR.
 The question id is formated in the following way ``X-Y-Z``, where ``X`` is the number of the conversation, ``Y`` is the turn number and ``Z`` is the reformulation number (only present in case of a reformulation).
 Here is an example output line:
 ```